 At the start of the new year, it’s important for employers to reboot productivity levels.
-Lilli Hender from OfficeGenie.co.uk has five top tips to help business owners get the best out of their employees in 2016.
+Lilli Hender from OfficeGenie.co.uk has five top tips to help business owners get the best out of their employees in 2016 and how to enter the new year after you’ve set up your workforce.

 Food glorious food